gummikana/NoMoreMeat/rules.md

 * 39 food cards with a green back (7 Meat, 7 Dairy, 7 Fish, 7 Eggs, 6 Broccoli, 5 Tofu)
 * 30 lifestyle cards with red back (6 No Meat, 6 No Dairy, 6 No Fish, 6 No Eggs, 4 No Broccoli, 2 No Tofu)
 * 4 pan cards (1 Select, 1 Shuffle, 1 Backwards, 1 Mystery)
-* 40 karma tokens with a picture of a carrot
+* 40 karma tokens with a picture of a yin yang

 Setup
 =====

+Take the food deck and shuffle it.
+Deal 4 food cards to each player face down.
+These 4 cards form players hands.

 Take the 4 pan cards and shuffle them face down.
 Discard the top pan card and lay the remaining 3 cards face up on the center of the table.
 These are the pans.

 Take the lifestyle deck and shuffle it.
 Lay it face down beside the 3 pans.
 Flip the top card face up and lay it next to the deck, so all players can see it.

-Take the food deck and shuffle it.
-Deal 4 food cards to each player face down.
-These 4 cards form players hands.

 Take the karma tokens and place them on the table in reach of all the players.